 Who doesn’t love and old fashioned story about rivalry and revenge?
 Jane and Ravi have a really interesting hatred towards each other because they see each other almost every day, even though Ravi doesn’t live with the girls Jane is babysitting.
 There is so much drama and the insults are so hilarious to read.
 The rivalry is so intense that the kids Jane is babysitting and their brother are constantly breaking up fights between the two.
 This rivalry really made Signs Point to Yes more funny and upbeat.

-Signs Point to Yes is a cute, summery read with a loveable main character and a humorous rivalry.
+Signs Point to Yes by Sandy Hall is a cute, summery read with a loveable main character and a humorous rivalry.
 I definitely recommend this book to fans of Morgan Matson/Katie Finn, as it has that same light and adorable summer feel.
 This is the perfect book to bring back summer!